Philippe Jabre

 Philippe Jabre is the founder, CEO and CIO of Jabre Capital Partners S.A, a Geneva-based wealth and asset management firm and multi-family office, and a former managing director of GLG Partners, a UK-based hedge fund.

 Early life

 Jabre, born in 1960 in Beirut, Lebanon, studied at college Notre-Dame de Jamhour.

-He graduated from Concordia University in 1980 with a BBA and earned an MBA from Columbia Business School in 1982, where he is a member of the Board of Overseers.
+He graduated from Concordia University in 1980 with a bachelor's degree in economics and earned an MBA from Columbia Business School in 1982, where he is a member of the Board of Overseers.
+In 2023, he was awarded an honorary doctorate from Saint Joseph University in Beirut in recognition of his contributions to education and philanthropy.

 Career

-Jabre trained at JP Morgan and then BNP Paribas the French bank.
-In his 16 years there, he specialised in the budding market for convertible arbitrage, a strategy that involved buying a company’s convertible bonds and selling short the company’s stock.
+Jabre started his career at JP Morgan and then worked at BAII Asset Management (a French consortium bank later taken over by BNP Paribas).
+In his 16 years there, he specialised in the budding market for convertible arbitrage, a strategy that involved buying a company's convertible bonds and selling short the company's stock.

 GLG Partners

 After joining GLG in 1997 and having a significant impact on the hedge fund's growth and success, Jabre left GLG after 9 years in 2006, during a 2-year investigation by the FSA.
 Individuals familiar with the firm say GLG came to view Mr. Jabre as someone who took unnecessary risks.
 Jabre was fined £750,000 for market abuse in 2006 for breaching FSA principles.
 This was, at that time, the largest fine the FSA had issued against an individual.